Olive McKean: 1936 Berlin Olympics

-She won a bronze medal as a member of the third-place U.S. team in the 4×100-meter freestyle relay, where she was coached by her coach at Washington Athletic Club, Ray Daughters, who was Head Coach for the U.S. Women's swimming team that year.
-With McKean swimming the anchor leg, the U.S. 4x100-meter team finished in a time of 4:40.2, four seconds behind the second place team from Germany who lost to the Dutch team in a close finish.
+She won a bronze medal as a member of the third-place U.S. team in the 4×100-meter freestyle relay at the 1936 Olympics, where she was coached by her former coach at Washington Athletic Club, Ray Daughters, who was Head Coach for the U.S. Women's swimming team that year.
+With McKean swimming the anchor leg, the U.S. 4x100-meter team finished in a time of 4:40.2, four seconds behind the second place team from Germany finished behind the gold medal winning Dutch team in a close finish.
 Historically, the American team had most frequently won the event and had on several occasions held the world record prior to the games, but in 1936 the Dutch team had set the World Record and were the heavy favorite.

 Individually, McKean finished sixth in the 100-meter freestyle at the 1936 Olympics.

 McKean's Washington Athletic Club teammate Mary Lou Petty, also swam with the U.S. team at the 1936 Olympics, and finished fourth in the 400-meter freestyle.